TGAC/grassroots-api/docs/services.md

 ## JSON

 The way that a Server is queried about its Services is via JSON-based messages.
-Dependent upon the Way that the Server is built these may be GET, POST or body-based requests and you will need to refer to the specific Grassroots Server implementation for more infromation on this.
+Dependent upon the Way that the Server is built these may be GET, POST or body-based requests and you will need to refer to the specific Grassroots Server implementation for more information on this.
 For example, the httpd-based Grassroots Server defaults to receiving the JSON-based messages within the bodies of http(s) requests.
 The list of available operations are available in the [schema](schema.md#ops).

 ### List all Services